Penfolds Bin 8 Shiraz Cabernet 2020 Review: Balanced, Warming, and Composed

 Editor’s Note

-Bin 8 is often overlooked in favour of Penfolds’ higher-tier releases—but that’s exactly why we chose to review it.
-At All That Is Cool, we’re interested in bottles that deliver real presence without requiring a cellar or ceremony.
-This review is part of our ongoing exploration into whether more accessible wines from prestige producers can still feel like a splurge worth making.
+Bin 8 is often overlooked in favour of Penfolds’ higher-tier releases, which is exactly why we chose to review it.
+At All That Is Cool, we are interested in bottles that deliver presence without requiring a cellar or ceremony.
+This sits firmly in that space.

 Please drink responsibly.